quotientbot/blogposts/README.md

-This repository contains all the articles we have on https://quotientbot.xyz/blog
+This repository contains all the blogposts we have on [our website](https://quotientbot.xyz/blog).